What is Schizophrenia?

-There is no way one can prevent schizophrenia.
+There is no way one can prevent this disorder.

-But, in patients being treated for the disorder, it must be ensured that they follow the treatment and therapy being provided to them to prevent a relapse.
+But, in patients being treated, it must be ensured that they follow the treatment and therapy being provided to them to prevent a relapse.

 Learning more about the risk factors helps in preventing the condition from setting due to early intervention.